owickstrom/domain-modeling-with-haskell-data-structures/src/slides.md

 ## Domain Modeling

-* Clear and unambious naming
+* Clear and unambigous naming
 * Reify the domain we are working with in our code
 * Separate bounded contexts